What do finance brokers do?

 A finance broker’s failure to acquit its obligations under the NCCP Act gives an affected consumer a right to apply to a court or external dispute resolution scheme for a compensation order under section 178, or another order compensating for loss or damage under section 179.

 Part 4A of the Consumer Credit (Victoria) Act 1995 (Vic) (“Credit Act”) regulated the activities of finance brokers after 1 July 1999, but only applied when a fee was charged directly to the consumer by a broker.
-Part 4A continued to apply to broking activities in Victoria prior to 1 January 2011.
+Part 4A continued to apply to broking activities in Victoria until 1 January 2011.
 Among other things, the Credit Act limited the circumstances in which a broker was entitled to charge fees.

 In the past some brokers included a clause in their documents of appointment that gave them the right to place a caveat over the consumer’s property, which prevented the consumer from disposing of that property until the broker had been paid.
 Since 1 January 2011, this practice (including the threat to lodge a caveat) has been prohibited under section 114(6) of the NCCP Act.